 As of April 2026, several major exchanges have already secured their CASP authorizations:

-Still pending alongside Binance: Bitget (Vienna application, 2026) and Tether (stablecoin issuer).
+Still pending (as of April 2026): Binance — HCMC Greece ⏳ (application filed January 2026, review ongoing).
+Also pending: Bitget (Vienna application, 2026) and Tether (stablecoin issuer).

 Timeline